jayzeng/virustotal_apiwrapper/README.md

 ##How to contribute?
 Awesome!
 Please follow these steps:
-- Create an issue [GitHub Issues](https://github.com/jayzeng/virustotal_apiwrapper/issues) to explain what you will do
+- Create an issue [GitHub Issues](https://github.com/jayzeng/virustotal_apiwrapper/issues) to explain what you intended to do
 - Fork the repository into your GitHub account
-- Create a new branch with a good name (e.g: feature/issue1_add_urlendpoint)
+- Create a new branch (preferably with a descriptive name that ties to the issue number e.g: feature/issue1_add_urlendpoint)
-- Implement/Refactor tests
+- Add/Refactor tests
+- Run tests locally (Please reference [How to run tests](https://github.com/jayzeng/virustotal_apiwrapper/#how-to-run-tests)) and make sure they all pass locally
-- Check in code
+- Send in a pull request
 - Pass tests & travis build